1942_GK_PL_Gemini_Dereham_Pub_2023_96.jpg

 Ye Olde Starre Inne, Yorkshire

-Built in the 1600s (and being used as an inn by 1644), Ye Olde Starre Inne may be the oldest public house in Yorkshire – but it’s not always been a boozer!
+Built in the 1600s, the Ye Olde Starre Inne may be the oldest public house in Yorkshire – but it’s not always been a boozer!
 In fact, it was used as a hospital (and mortuary) during the English Civil War, so don’t be surprised if you catch a glimpse of the ghostly shadows of soldiers if you pop in for a drink this Halloween.

 From DNA to ESP